astronova001/astronova001/README.md

 ---

 ### ⚡ Fun fact:
-I'm a trader who loves analyzing markets and a web developer passionate about building user-friendly applications!
+I'm an AI/ML enthusiast with a passion for analyzing data and designing intuitive user interfaces!

 ---